Top 20 Highlights: Tokyo

 Every megalithic city needs the perfect viewpoint to observe its expanses, usually coming with extortionate prices for the privilege.
 The Tokyo Metropolitan Government Building is the solution to this problem, providing that experience for absolutely free!

-It’s a 243-meter-tall building housing two observation decks providing a spectacular 360-degree panoramic view of the city in all its glory.
+It’s a 243-meter-tall building housing two observation decks providing a spectacular 360-degree panoramic view of the city.
 They open early in the morning with the northern deck remaining open until night.
-This allows you to enjoy both the wide-cast views of the metropolis and the distant Mount Fuji during the day before watching the sun set over the city and the illuminations as the sun sets; the time when Tokyo truly comes into its own.
+This allows you to enjoy both the wide-cast views of the metropolis and the distant Mount Fuji during the day before watching the sun set over the city and the illuminations begin; the time when Tokyo truly comes into its own.

 The most intriguing story however is in the graveyard alongside the temple.
 This is the final resting place of the 47 Ronin, one of Japan’s greatest legends.
-In short, the master of the warriors laid to rest here attacked an official for insulting the way of the samurai.
+In short, the master of the group of warriors that were put to rest here attacked an official for insulting the way of the samurai.
 As punishment he was commanded to commit seppuku; the Japanese form of ritual suicide.
 His 47-faithful samurai (now known as Ronin as they were without a master) vowed revenge.
 They raided the officials home, cut off his head, and brought it back to this very graveyard to lay on their master’s grave.
-The 47 Ronin themselves were sentenced to commit seppuku which they all gladly accepted and were laid here to rest next to their master.
+The 47 Ronin themselves were sentenced to commit seppuku which they all gladly accepted.
+They were then laid here to rest next to their master.

 8. Meiji Jingu